Novactive/NovaeZSEOBundle/Resources/doc/USAGE.md

  --siteaccess          SiteAccess to use for operations.
 If not provided, default siteaccess will be used

 Help:
- The command novae_zseo:addnovaseometasfieldtype add the FieldType 'novaseometas'.
+ The command nova_ezseo:addnovaseometasfieldtype add the FieldType 'novaseometas'.
  You can select the Content Type via the identifier, identifiers, group_identifier option.
-     - Identifier will be: %novae_zseo.default.fieldtype_metas_identifier%
+     - Identifier will be: %nova_ezseo.default.fieldtype_metas_identifier%
      - Name will be: Metas
      - Category will be: SEO
 ```